ImperialBower/pkcore/docs/EPIC-07_Transposition.md

 if you've done it already?
 We need a way to store our results.
 For that, we're going to need a database.

 Each calculation is going to take time, but, in poker, unlike games like Bridge and Spades, the suits of the cards are equal, so if we do the calculation once, the results will be the same for each other suit.
+When Cactus Kev wrote about [his evaluator](https://suffe.cool/poker/evaluator.html) he called the difference unique vs. distinct.
+For instance, while there are 40 unique straight flushes, there are only 10 distinct ones, since a royal flush of all Spades ties with a royal flush of Hearts.

+It gets a little, no, let me lie, it gets a LOT more complicated when we are doing analysis comparing one hand against another.
 For example:

     With the hand A♠ A♥ vs K♦ K♣, the aces win 81.06% of the time, and the Kings win 18.55% of the time, with 0.38% draws.
     Now if I were to reverse the suits of the cards; make it A♦ A♣ vs K♠ K♥, the results would be the same.
 It doesn't matter what the suits of the cards are, just their value AND if any of the cards in all of the players hands are of the same suit.

 ## Covered